MehdiAziz01/cse15l-lab-reports/LabReport1.md

 ## cd
 #### 1 (no arguements) : cd
-this gives no output because we aren't telling it which directory we should change into.
+this gives no output because we aren't telling it which directory we should change into so the directory is still just  /home.
 #### 2 (path to directory with argument): cd lecture1/
    this gives us: [user@sahara ~/lecture1]$ that is the directory that we are currently in and it has changed into lecture1 directory from home.
 #### 3(path to a file as an arguement): cd lecture1/messages/en-us.txt